lordspline/log_parsing_experiments/README.md

 <img src="./images/2.png" alt="image2" width="800"/>

 As pointed out in the project reports, this can be done for virtually any application as long as the application's identifying "signature" is known.
+We can find this out for any application by using a log clustering algorithm such as IPLoM, examining the output clusters and comparing them with the actual activity being carried out at the time.